TechPaulFrey/db-pipeline/README.md

 # db-pipeline
-This project demonstrates how to design and build a complete end-to-end data pipeline that ingests data from multiple source systems and consolidates them into a single source of truth for analytics and reporting.
+This project shows how to design and build a complete end-to-end data pipeline that ingests data from multiple source systems and consolidates them into a single source of truth for analytics and reporting.

 The pipeline extracts data from: